Updated: June 20, 2024

 Ice Dams

 These occur when heat escapes through the roof, melts the snow on top, and then refreezes at the roof’s edge, creating icicles and ice ridges that can damage your roof.
-Ice dams indicate that the attic’s insulation and ventilation need improvement to maintain a colder roof temperature during snowy weather.
+Ice dams imply that the attic’s insulation and ventilation need improvement to maintain a colder roof temperature during snowy weather.

 Damp or Wet Insulation